vgorbic1/data-science/Machine Learning/R decision tree regression.md

 ## Decision Tree with R
 Linke to [Sample dataset](https://github.com/vgorbic1/data-science/blob/master/Machine%20Learning/Sample%20Data/Position_Salaries.csv)
-1. Get a regression template or create a new one
+1. Get a regression template or create a new one.
-2. No need for splitting dataset since dataset is very simple
+2. No need for splitting dataset since dataset is very simple.
 3. No need for feature scaling, since the lirary takes care of it.
-4. Fit a new regressor to the sample dataset
+4. Fit a new regressor to the sample dataset.
-5. Predict a new result
+5. Predict a new result.
 6. Visualize and plot the Decision Tree Regression results.
+7. Plot the tree graph.
 ```r
 # Decision Tree Regression